Placeholder-Software/Dissonance/docs/Tutorials/Custom-Position-Tracking.md

 }
 ```

 This assumes that the component is attached to a player object.
-Therefore is it is *not* the local player then it must be a remote player.
+Therefore if it is *not* the local player then it must be a remote player.